KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

-## How to create a custom keyboard appearance
+## How to create a custom appearance

 You can create a custom ``KeyboardAppearance`` to customize the style of various buttons or callouts, as well as texts, images etc.